rtrppl/orgrr/readme.md

 ### orgrr-show-backlinks

 This will show all backlinks for the note in the current buffer in a side-window.
 The buffer here is temporary.
-You can navigate this just as a regular org document and, for example, jump between headlines by pressing "n" and "p".
-The link takes you to the line of the snippet in the source document.
+You can navigate this just as a regular org document and, for example, jump between headlines by `org-next-visible-headline` or `org-previous-visible-headline` (or pressing "n" and "p").
+The headline link takes you to the line of the snippet in the source document.

 ### orgrr-rename

 Orgrr uses file names as unique indentifiers.
-Therefore changing them lightly will break the connection between notes - but changing the #+title of a note (or any other meta-data about a note) will not cause any harm.
+Therefore changing them will break the connection between notes - changing the #+title of a note (or any other meta-data about a note) will not cause any harm.
 In theory there should be no need to ever change the name of a file (or its location) after its creation.
-But sometimes there are stupid typos or naming convetions and the need to change filename arises.
+But sometimes there are stupid typos or naming conventions and the need to change a file name arises.

 This function allows to change the name of the file/note the current buffer visits and all corresponding links in other notes in the org-directory.
 Use it carefully.